Dmytry/cursed_int/README.md

 y=x+150;
 if(y<x)y=INT_MAX;
 ```
 and a good compiler could [convert that](https://stackoverflow.com/questions/121240/how-to-do-unsigned-saturating-addition-in-c) to a single saturating add opcode, on those platforms.

 Alas, not for signed numbers, because of undefined behavior.

 I get it, the idea here is to start arguing that in principle there could exist a hypothetical computer that only has saturating operations or where saturating operations are faster.
-That seems rather silly; C requires unsigned numbers to wrap around.
-And a saturating adder is nothing more than a normal adder with an extra circuit for saturation, anyway, a circuit you can typically enable or disable.
+That seems rather silly; how would you go about implementing longer integers on that computer?
+Or C's unsigned numbers?
+A saturating adder is nothing more than a normal adder with an extra circuit for saturation, so you'd just implement a way to disable that circuit.
 ## How common are overflow related optimization opportunities in the real world?

 According to [this source](https://research.checkpoint.com/2020/optout-compiler-undefined-behavior-optimizations/) , they're extremely rare - they instrumented GCC to print a message any time it removed code based on undefined overflow, and tried it on a number of open source projects.
 All they found was a few post-checks for overflow that GCC optimized out, in libtiff, causing a security issue.
 Which had to be rewritten as pre-checks.

 To this day, GCC still can't optimize pre-checks down to the jo or jno (or similar) , so all they got out of it in the end was updated code with a slower form of overflow test as required by the standard, and no optimization opportunities.